bake-bake-bake/bakeware/bakeware/README.md

 as a step by using the `Bakeware.assemble/1` function.

 <!-- ASSEMBLE !-->
-This will assemble the neccessary components to create a Bakeware executable that can be distributed across machines to run the script/application without extra environment setup (such as installing Elixir/Erlang, etc)
+This will assemble the necessary components to create a Bakeware executable that can be distributed across machines to run the script/application without extra environment setup (such as installing Elixir/Erlang, etc)